-Easy to make gluten-free drop biscuits that are perfect with a buttery spread and jam or drizzled with honey.
+Easy-to-make gluten-free drop biscuits are perfect with a buttery spread and jam or drizzled with honey.
 These delicious biscuits will become a go-to for breakfast or dinner.
 They go perfectly with my gluten-free sausage gravy!

-It’s so nice to have an easy recipe like this one to be able to add biscuits to any meal.
-And I love that it just takes a few ingredients to make these.
+It’s so nice to have an easy recipe like this one to add biscuits to any meal.
+I love that it just takes a few ingredients to make these.

 How to Make Gluten-Free Drop Biscuits: